OpenAF/openaf-opacks/oafproc/docs/USAGE.md

 |--------|------|-------------|
 | ndslonjoin | Boolean | If true will join the ndslon records to build an output array |
 | ndslonfilter | Boolean | If true each line is interpreted as an array before filters execute (this allows to filter slon records on a ndslon) |

+> Supports parallel=true if ndslonjoin=false or not defined

 ---